 The reStructuredText domain (name rst) provides the following directives:

 These roles are provided to refer to the described objects:

-The sphinx-contrib repository contains more domains available as extensions; currently a Ruby and an Erlang domain.
+The sphinx-contrib repository contains more domains available as extensions; currently Ada, Erlang, HTTP, PHP, and Ruby domains.